gamedaoco/gamedao-beta/README.md

 GameDAO as a dApp is running on [ZERO.IO](https://zero.io), a substrate based multichain network for the Metaverse featuring unique, decentralised protocols for the videogames industry.

-This is a proof of concept dApp featuring fundraising, governance and other functionality based on [Substrate Frontend Template](https://github.com/substrate-developer-hub/substrate-front-end-template).
+This is a proof of concept dApp featuring fundraising, governance and other functionality, inspired by [Substrate Frontend Template](https://github.com/substrate-developer-hub/substrate-front-end-template).

 Expect things to break and sub par production quality code, if you are checking it out.
 Also, check out https://github.com/gamedaoco/subzero for rust based modules running on zero network.